amitjoy/osgi-messaging/README.md

 for example,

 * `CTRL/com/company/ABCD-1234/COMMAND-V1/EXEC/ifconfig`
-* `CTRL/com/company/ABCD-1234/CONF-V1/EXEC/bundles/com.company.bundle/start`
+* `CTRL/com/company/ABCD-1234/DEPLOY-V2/EXEC/start/com.company.bundle`

-##### Things to remember
+#### Things to Remember

-The receiving application would always reply to the `reply to` address with any content that both the parties (publisher and subscriber) understand.
+1. The receiving application would always reply to the `reply to` address with any content that both the parties (publisher and subscriber) understand.
 It can be serialized using Protobuf or JSON or XML, or any other serializer.

 The response contains the content if available, and there also exist some other user properties that denote the status of the request: